isomerpages/govtech-stp/_travellers-from-malaysia/02a-pca-requirements-and-process.md

 The employer/contact person in the company will receive an SMS and email indicating the employee’s assigned date and location for the COVID-19 PCR test.
 It is the  responsibility of the employer/contact person of the company to ensure that the employee goes for the COVID-19 PCR tests.
 The employee is prohibited from using public buses and trains for this purpose.
 Only personal transport, company transport, or taxis/private-hire vehicles booked via dedicated hotlines are allowed.

 Once the employee has served his/her SHN and tested negative for COVID-19, the employee can commence work.
 If tested positive for COVID-19, the employee will undergo medical treatment.
-The prevailing charging policies for COVID-19 treatment in public healthcare institutions will apply.
+Charges for COVID-19 treatment for Work Pass Holders on permitted travel arrangements will apply.
+The employee should furnish the relevant supporting documents to indicate his/her status as a PCA traveller, which would allow them to tap on prevailing financial arrangements (e.g. foreign worker insurance) to fund the cost of treatment, if applicable.

 The employer/employee will bear the costs of the employee’s accommodation for the SHN and post-arrival COVID-19 PCR test in Singapore, subject to prevailing MOM requirements.